 Participants will be expected to meet the levels of competency defined by the Children’s Specialist 1 (CS1) National Standards.
 Participants will also be held to the knowledge and performance standards of their current discipline certification level.
 Because the CS1 is an assessment-based certificate program, to receive the certificate, participants must:

-– Receive at least an 80% score on the CS1 Workbook.
+– Complete and receive at least an 80% score on the CS1 workbook.

 – Receive a “meets standards” evaluation based on your participation at the CS1 on-snow event.

-All participants will receive feedback from their clinician at the end of the event.
+All participants will receive verbal and written feedback from their clinician.